kristiandupont/schemalint/src/rules/README.md

 from the database, PostgreSQL converts the UTC value back to the time value of the timezone set by the database server, the user, or the current database connection, whereas `timestamp` does not save any timezone data.
 You can learn more here: [Understanding PostgreSQL Timestamp Data Types](https://www.postgresqltutorial.com/postgresql-timestamp/)

+## prefer-jsonb-to-json

+`json` data is stored as a copy of the input text which processing functions need to reparse on each execution. `jsonb` data is stored in a binary format which is faster to process, and also supports indexing.

+While there are some caveats, the official PostgreSQL documentation states:

+> In general, most applications should prefer to store JSON data as jsonb, unless there are quite specialized needs, such as legacy assumptions about ordering of object keys.

+You can learn more here: [JSON types](https://www.postgresql.org/docs/current/datatype-json.html)

 ## prefer-identity-to-serial

 Identity columns are a SQL standard-conforming variant of PostgreSQL's serial columns.
 They fix a few usability